discordjs/guide/guide/command-handling/README.md

 ## Dynamically executing commands

-With your `client.commands` Collection setup, you can use it to retrieve and execute your commands!
+You can use your `client.commands` Collection setup to retrieve and execute your commands!
 Inside your `interactionCreate` event, delete your `if`/`else if` chain of commands and replace it with this:

 ```js {4-13}
 client.on('interactionCreate', async interaction => {